wanirepo/SAS2015_PatRec/README.md

 ## Getting started

 predict\_example.m has all the codes you need for the hands-on experience.
-The output figures and some explanations of the code are saved [here]().
+The output figures and detailed explanations can be found [here](https://hackpad.com/SAS-2015-Pattern-Recognition-nH4ypQDZx1i).